Election Frequently Asked Questions

 No. These forms of voting are not available for postal elections.
 If you are going to be away at election time you can get someone to forward you the voting package.

-All ballot papers can be completed anytime and returned by 6pm, Saturday 16 October 2021 at the latest to be included in the count for the election.
+All ballot papers can be completed anytime and returned by 6pm at the close of poll on election day at the latest to be included in the count for the election.

 Election packages are posted approximately three weeks before Election Day.
 A replacement package can be issued if it has been lost or destroyed.
-Contact – 9405 5000 or email: email@example.com
+Contact the Council Elections Officer on 9405 5000 or firstname.lastname@example.org